 It can be found in dense reed beds, thick riverside vegetation and close to swamps in woodland.

-Indian Hog Deer do not like areas of very thick woodland and forest.
+Indian Hog Deer do not like areas of very thick woodland and forest, even though that is the habitat many deer prefer.

 Mating & Reproduction in Hog Deer